2. Potential Geophysical Fields: Similarity and Difference

 6. Algorithms for Combined 3D Modelling of Gravity and Magnetic Fields

 10. Searching and localization of Water Reservoirs; Mapping of Water Basins

 12. Archaeological Geophysics

-- Provides a unified system for potential geophysical field analysis, demonstrated by numerous examples of system application from regional scale (investigation of deep structure) to a very detailed scale (archaeological geophysics)
+- Provides a unified system for potential geophysical field analysis that is demonstrated by numerous examples of system application from regional scale to very detailed scale

 - Includes text of the Geological Space Field Calculation (GSFC) software intended for 3D combined modeling of gravity and magnetic fields in complex environments